wendyyyanto/xenovka/README.md

 ---

 - 💻 Currently learning about technology
-- ✨ 2021 **Goals**: Mastering Web Development, Python, and Get a Job ✨
+- ✨ 2022 **Goals**: Learn Python, Back-end Technologies and Work as a Freelancer ✨

 ---